BAMBI is an exhibition in collaboration with Bambi, a male golden hamster born in early 2019.

 During the exhibition, Bambi slept during the day to protect himself from the heat of the desert, dug tunnels to hide from predators, stored more food than he needed and gnawed everything in his path.
 As if his world was going to end.

 The show was on view until August 3, at Galeria NAC, Santiago de Chile.
-Bambi now lives in a family household and he is well cared for.
+Bambi still lives in his home-studio in a family household and he is well cared for.